Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 We can assume that afterward, any results are now available to parse.
-Our application produces a ``forces.stat`` file that contains either energy computations for every time-step or a "kill" message if particles were lost, which indicates a bad run - this can be ignored for now.
+Our application produces a ``forces.stat`` file that contains either energy computations for every timestep or a "kill" message if particles were lost, which indicates a bad run - this can be ignored for now.

 To complete our simulation function, parse the last energy value from the output file into